Ruslan1abramov/kick-cl0ne/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;8. bcrypt       - was used for password encryption
 &nbsp;&nbsp;&nbsp;&nbsp;9. cloudinary   - this amazing third party cloud platform allows easy image management i used it on server side
                       just for deleting images, it's main used was uploading pictures using their widget from the client side
+### css:
-### css: most of my project was made with bootstrap, i also used a bit of google fonts and some background gradients i found online
+most of my project was made with bootstrap, i also used a bit of google fonts and some background gradients i found online

-in order to build this site i used 3 major online guides:
+## In order to build this site i used 3 major online guides:
     the main one is a udemy course called "the web developer bootcamp",
     other than that i used http://davismj.me/blog/bcrypt/ ,
     W3 school , stackoverflow, and a few youtube class